gfonteno/oci/oci-vtaps-flow-logs/lab3/lab3.md

         ![developertools-sshclientserver](images/developertools-sshclientserver.png)

 5. Now switch back to the VTAP console and view the output on the VTAP compute instance.
+When evaluating the output take note of packets with the VXLAN header value of UDP/4789 and the underlying TCP/22 traffic.
+The TCP/22 flows were initiated with the SSH session above.

     ![developertools-vtapoutput](images/developertools-vtapoutput.png)

     **Note**: The mirrored traffic in the output window can be saved and downloaded for further analysis.

-## Task 4: Flow Log Search
+## Task 5: Flow Log Search

-Now that we have explored the mirrored client/server communication using VTAP, let's proceed with inspecting the network traffic using the Flow Logs.
-Flow search provides a full view into the Flow Logs to evaluate flows to and from compute instances.
+Now that we have explored the mirrored client/server communication using VTAP, let's proceed with inspecting the network traffic using the flow logs.
+Flow search provides a full view into the flow logs to evaluate flows to and from compute instances.
 The Flow Search capabilities gives you various ways to search for specific traffic.
 For this exercise we will use the destination ip address and the destination port.

 Let's begin.